 Is there a reason why init_aton() is used iso gethostbyname() or getaddrinfo()?

-#3 Updated by schwern almost 8 years ago
+#3 Updated by schwern about 8 years ago

 I'd like to add a "me too" here and request this be considered for a 1.4.x patch.
 Having to use IP addresses has added difficulties to maintaining an application server farm.

 lighty + mod_fastcgi made that server farm a lot smaller than it would be with the equivalent Apache setup. :)

 #9 Updated by Olaf-van-der-Spek over 7 years ago